-JavaScript supports a protocol by which objects such as arrays can be used by control structures such as for…of and the spread operator ...
+JavaScript supports looping through data set objects such as arrays using control structures such as for…of and the spread operator ...

-to loop through data sequentially.
+.
 This is referred to as the iterable and the data structures that support this functionality are called iterables.
-While JavaScript provides maps, arrays and sets with an iterable property from the get-go, plain objects do not have this by default.
+While JavaScript provides maps, arrays and sets with an iterable property by default, regular JavaScript objects do not have this by default.

 Iterables are data structures which provide a mechanism to allow other data consumers to publicly access its elements in a sequential manner.
 Imagine a self-packaged data structure that unloads data one-by-one in order when put inside of a for...of